LorzAkshayyadav/EtherCAT-/README.md

  > 3) Define the parameters you want manipulate or read</br>
  > 4) Define Ethercat structs and variables related to master and slave</br>
  > 5) Allocate memory for domain process data</br>
- > 6) assign varaibles with suitable data type{usually unsigned int} for offsets for PDO enteries</br>
+ > 6) Assign varaibles with suitable data type{usually unsigned int} for offsets for PDO enteries</br>
  > 7) create domain pdo enteries array for the parameters we are going to read and write.</br>